Lynwood wrong-way crash: Passenger, 18, killed when DUI suspect slams into vehicle on 105 Freeway

 The head-on collision was reported shortly after 3 a.m. on the westbound side of the freeway, just east of Long Beach Boulevard, according to the California Highway Patrol.
 A third vehicle was also involved.

 CHP investigators said the 24-year-old driver of a 1999 Honda was heading eastbound in the westbound No. 1 lane when that vehicle struck a 2012 Honda that was traveling at 75 mph.
-A driver and four passengers were in the second vehicle.
+A driver and four passengers, including Ramirez, were in the second vehicle.

-The passenger in the front seat of the 2012 Honda was pronounced dead at the scene, the Highway Patrol said in a statement.
-Both drivers and the surviving passengers were transported to hospitals.
+Ramirez, who was in the front seat of the 2012 Honda, was pronounced dead at the scene.
+Both drivers and the surviving passengers were transported to hospitals, the Highway Patrol said in a statement.

 Driver running from cops slams into innocent family's vehicle in Houston